adammakinson/chorechart/CHORECHART.md

         the Model and persisted to the DB.
 An OK 200 response will cause the checkbox to get a class coloring green.

+Where to put user points?
+    First inclination is to put user points on the users table.
+We are already fetching the user and doing it this way would mean we don't have to have a join just for displaying the accumulated points.

+    Do I want a concept of transactions? so that a historical log of accumulation and "purchases" could be displayed?
+        What would this look like?
+            transactions
+                id
+                user_id
+                event (such as completed chore, spent points on prize etc.) user_points
+                event_date (timestamp)

+            If I did it this way, I could retrieve the transaction log for the user sorted DESC by date and use the zeroeth array element to get the latest points.
+            I'd have everything there to display the event history.

+            Question is, do I want to fetch event history based on a user interaction?
+            I suppose they could be separate interactions too.
+I could just fetch the single most recent event to get the user's current points.

+            flow of events:
+                An admin checks a chore to mark as complete. in addition to inspection_passed being set, the transactions table is searched for the most recent transaction for the user the chore was assigned to.
+If a transaction is found for that user, we grab the user's total score from that most recent transaction and create a new transaction using it.
+We generate the event message from the chore and we add the chore's point value to the prior transaction's user_points and generate the event_date as NOW().

+                The user spending their points will behave similarly to the above except we'd be subtracting the prize point value from the total points (if the user has accumulated enough points to purchase the reward)